dragonssk/rushpoint-utilities/README.md

 - Rushpoint has a really easily bypassable anticheat
 - There is a lack of working free scripts for Rushpoint

+If you're new to Lua and don't know how to use this, [I've created an example ESP/wallhack script](https://github.com/dragonssk/rushpoint-utilities/blob/main/example.lua) that is fully open-sourced with notes and explanations.

 Make your own cheats, it's really easy.

 *Obfuscated because Axillary Studious likes to lurk and patch open-sourced releases*